Material Properties of Tungsten

 Tungsten Powder Supplier

 Buffalo Tungsten provides tungsten powder for ordnance applications.
-All of our material is made in America.
+All of our material is reduced into tungsten powder in the USA.
 We are a small business for United States federal contracting purposes.
 Our co-reduced powders are an engineered powder.
 They contain nickel, iron, copper or other alloys.
 This makes heavy metal easier to process.
 Ordinance of different types use other types of powder.
 If you use tungsten powders to produce ordnance Buffalo Tungsten can supply your needs.